MRADULTRIPATHI/Real-Time-Chat-App/README.md

-## 👥 Project Overview
+# 👥 Project Overview

 This repository contains the complete source code for **Pager_X**, a real-time healthcare messaging platform built as a **team project**.

-> **Please Note:**
+> **Note:**
 > The overall project is a collaborative effort. **My primary responsibility and contribution was the entire frontend development** (UI, UX, React integration, API calls, and responsive design).
-> While the repository also includes backend code for completeness, I was not directly involved in backend implementation—though I gained exposure to backend concepts through integration work with the team.
+> The backend is included for completeness, but my role was mainly integration and collaboration with the backend team.

 ---

 ## 💡 My Contribution

 - Designed and developed the **complete frontend** using React.js and Tailwind CSS
 - Built all core pages, components, chat UI, and authentication flows
-- Integrated frontend with backend APIs for login, messaging, and notifications
+- Integrated frontend with backend APIs (login, messaging, notifications)
 - Ensured a mobile-responsive and user-friendly interface
-- Collaborated closely with backend developers for smooth API integration and bug fixing
+- Collaborated with backend developers for API integration and bug fixing
-- Gained basic practical knowledge of Node.js/Express backend (API usage, error handling, data flow)
+- Gained practical knowledge of Node.js/Express backend (API usage, error handling, data flow)
+- **Containerized and deployed the project** using **Docker & DockerHub**, and hosted it on **Render** for global access

 ---